bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 ---
 Interesting hook...

-## Ignore daily weight measurements, look at the trend
+### Ignore daily weight measurements, look at the trend

 Your weight data is noisy.

-Here are some common factors:
+Here are some common factors affecting your weight:
 1. When you last went to the bathroom
 2. How much food is in your digestive system
 3. The amount of sodium in your food
 4. How much water you drink
 5. The amount of carbohydrates you consume

+Why is it important to track weight daily?

-## What you did last week predicts your progress this week
+### What you did last week predicts your progress this week

 Model fitting

-## Basic habits correlate with progress
+### Basic habits correlate with progress

 Feature extraction